MarieLynneBlock/DjangoGirls-CodeCoachPreparation/003 Introduction to Python/README.md

 True
 ```

 We gave Python some numbers to compare.
 As you can see, not only can Python compare numbers, but it can also compare method results.
-Nice, huh?

 Do you wonder why we put two equal signs `==` next to each other to compare if numbers are equal?
 We use a single `=` for assigning values to variables.
 You always, __always__ need to put two of them – `==` – if you want to check if things are equal to each other.
 We can also state that things are unequal to each other.
 For that, we use the symbol `!=`, as shown in the example above.

 Give Python two more tasks:

-{% filename %}command-line{% endfilename %}
 ```python
 >>> 6 >= 12 / 2
 True